vedantd802/resume-screening-using-ai-ollama-models/README.md

 # AI Resume Screening Tool

 An AI-powered Resume Screening system that analyzes resumes against a Job Description (JD) and calculates a relevance score using NLP and similarity techniques.
-The project is designed with a modular backend-first approach and can be extended into a full production-grade API.

 ## 🚀 Features